 A receipt for the massage therapy sessions received, with a date and cost

-Sometimes you may also be asked for a copy of the notes for your massage session, showing the impact and progress of massage therpy, especially when dealing with insurance.
+Sometimes you may also be asked for a copy of the notes for your massage session, showing the impact and progress of massage therapy, especially when dealing with insurance.
+Let your therapist know when booking that you are intending to get reimbursed by insurance so they have a heads up to write detailed notes for your session.
 You can attain these notes by asking your therapist for a copy in writing.
-All therapists are required in the state of North Carolina to keep session notes, for two full years from the last session.
+All therapists are required in the state of North Carolina (and some others though not all) to keep session notes, for two full years from the last session.
 If you plan to include massage therapy as a medical expense it is suggested that you find a therapist who is familiar with medical massage and understands how to write S.O.A.P. notes.
 S.O.A.P. is a specific format used for notating medical massage sessions and tracking the progress of clients and impact massage therapy has made on them.